Skyles-wav/Practice-Site/README.md

 i started my studs about Python and JavaScript recently and is really gratifying the feeling of solving questions about programation.

-This site, was a challeng proposed for my teacher Gustavo Guanabara (gustavoguanabara here in GitHub), and basically if it consisted in make a web page to speak about the android's history.
+This site, was a challenge proposed for my teacher Gustavo Guanabara (gustavoguanabara here in GitHub), and basically if it consisted in make a web page to speak about the android's history.
 I admit that i don't ended this project but i intend end a some day.

 anyway, have a good day, afternoon or night! :)